20 Unusual Uses for Workshop Tools

-Everyone knows that leaf blowers are a must-have tool for keeping your driveway and sidewalk clean and tidy.
-But most people don’t realize how useful these devices are for cleaning off other items.
 While they’re not a good choice for indoor work, they perform surprisingly well to clean out cars, garages and other workshop tools.
 Turn one loose in an area where the debris can go tumbling outdoors, and you’ll save time and keep your work area free of sawdust and similar debris.
-If you need a little extra power cable to reach these unusual spots, here’s a bonus hack: Keep a healthy length of extension cord wrapped around your blower’s handle, and you’ll always be able to bring your leaf blower where you need it.
+Check out 30 more of our favorite handy tool tips.

 Air Compressor as Fluid Injector